 - PPO (Preferred Provider Organization) - have a more flexible healthcare provider network and usually have in-network and out-of-network costs sharing.

 - PFFS (Private Fee for Service Organization) - have no established network, and you can use any healthcare provide who accepts the terms and conditions of the Medicare Advantage plan.

 - Medicare Medical Savings Account (MSA) - unlike other Medicare Advantage plans (MAs), MSAs are made up of a high-deductible health plan and a medical savings account funded by an annual tax-free deposit.
 MSA members can use the medical savings account to pay for healthcare costs before the health plan deductible is met.
 MSA members can enroll in any available stand-alone Medicare Part D plan (PDP) for their drug coverage.

 When considering an MA or MAPD, a Medicare beneficiary should be sure to learn about these plan differences and how the choice of a particular Medicare Advantage plan may affect their health care.

 Additional Donut Hole Coverage?

-Although somewhat rare today with the "closing" of the Donut Hole
+Although complete coverage through the Donut Hole is rare today with the 75% Donut Hole discount and the "closing" of the Donut Hole

 , some stand-alone Medicare Part D plans or Medicare Advantage plans still offer some form of additional drug coverage